aidardigital/Dev-Sec-Ops/Linux-DevOps-Foundation/README.md

 - You already should have Linux Installed (WSL, VM, Live USB, Dual Boot, Cloud)
 - Usually used Ubuntu to practice with instructor, but can be used other distro

-Note: to be able to practice with me any Linux Distribution will do the job, no worries
 # Learn Introduction
 - History of Unix
 - What is Unix Vs Linux ?